 A move into packaging production for the fast-moving food sector saw substantial business growth.
 Product innovation, calculated risk-taking and investment in both estate and machinery mean that we are one of the UK’s largest independent food packaging manufacturers.
 We provide packaging solutions to supermarkets, multi-national food manufacturers, foodservice and fresh produce companies across the UK.
-Our sites at Keighley, West Yorkshire and Washington, Tyne and Wear employ over 220 staff.

 Group Managing Director Kenton Robbins was appointed in 2017, enabling Andy to focus on the continued strategic development of the firm in his role as CEO alongside Michelle, Group Director.
 A clutch of packaging industry product design awards and accolades followed.